NicolaPapini/Circular-Linked-List/README.md

 - An uppercase letter (65->90 inclusive) is always considered greater than a lowercase letter;
 - A lowercase letter (97->122 inclusive) is always considered greater than a numeral.
 - A numeral (48->57 inclusive) is always considered greater than any non-alphanumeric character.
-- Non-alphanumeric characters with ASCII codes below 32 or above 125 are not considered acceptable.
+- Non-alphanumeric characters with ASCII codes below 32 or above 125 are not supported.

 The commands in the input string are separated by a Tilde character "~".